Tuesday, 19 April 2011

 In Summer 2002, I went on a mission to Turkey.
 The man I worked with had worked with Ron George the year before, and had copied Ron’s model.
 When I got to Turkey, everyone , it seemed, was talking about Ron George and World In Need.

 The following December, I went to a conference in Germany and World In Need had a stand there.
-I introduced myself to Ron, told him I was from Yemen, that I now lived in Poland, and wanted to get into Missions and relief work.
+I introduced myself to Ron, told him I lived in Poland, and wanted to get into Missions and relief work.
 Ron invited me to the World In Need conference, which took place in May 2003.

 I then went back to Poland and to my studies.
-After graduating in 2004, I was sent to Yemen to work there.
+After graduating in 2004, I was sent to the Middle East to work there.
 I quickly realised that I needed more training and came back to Poland.
 Soon after that I met my wife, Magda, and my plans changed.

 I went to work for the International Fellowship of Evangelical Students (IFES) and worked with overseas students in Poland.
 When my time with them came to an end, I emailed friends all over the world, asking them to pray for me as I worked on what to do next with my life.
 Ron emailed back, inviting me to come to Crowborough, to work for World In Need.